BestJuly/Pretext-Contrastive-Learning/readme.md

 Codes are in refactoring.
 Currently support PCL(VCP).

+For VCOP and 3DRotNet, codes are in refactoring.
+Coming soon ...

 ## Highlights
 1. This paper represents a joint optimization method in self-supervised video representation learning, which can achieve high performance without proposing new pretext tasks;
 2. The effectiveness of our proposal is validated by 3 pretext task baselines and 4 different network backbones;